-Computerization of society is ongoing, and digital media are the main communication and expression vehicles of our times.
+Computerization of society is ongoing, and digital media is the main medium of our time.
 We live in a world saturated with electronic devices, that we literally spend a third of our awaken life on.

 – How does that influence the ways we make art?

 – What is electronic art and how can it change the world?

 Since its first edition in 1981, the International Symposium on Electronic Art has been focussing on the impact of technology on art making, and the impact of art on technology, technoscience and society at large.

 ISEA2015 proceedings are no exception , and gather 155 contributions 79 short papers and 76 long ones (8 pages) grouped in 41 sessions.
 These sessions are the answers from the community to our call for papers under the overarching theme of disruption.
 We have sessions on global warming, geopolitics, on bio-art, generative systems and computer-brain interfaces.
 All these critical aspects of our societies are looked at through the lens of electronic art, and the ensuing debate will benefit from its disruptive potential.

 ISEA2015 Symposium Directors

 World-Wide-Walks: Glaciers in the age of global warming, Peter D’Agostino and David Tafler.
 Long paper.